Azure/WellArchitected-Tools/WARP/devops/README.md

 ## Preparation

+### Prerequisites

+A DevOps project using an agile framework.
+Instructions to create this project are below

+or

+A new GitHub repo to receive these items.

 ### Download and prepare your environment for all the scripts

 **IMPORTANT:**  **These instructions only work in a Windows environment at this time.**